-Although CPT codes are entered into SmartCare using minutes of time, they are claimed to the State by ACBHD using units.
+Although CPT codes are entered into SmartCare using minutes of time, they are claimed to Medi-Cal by ACBHD using units.
 Maximum units are the maximum units of service that can be claimed on a service line for the specific outpatient procedure.
 For example, if a code description allows for a service of up to 15 minutes and a maximum of one unit per day, only one 15-minute service can be claimed using that code, unless an add-on code is used.

 37. What happens if we add a Procedure Code and Total Duration that exceeds the maximum allowed time for that code?
+New 3/28/24